TokaAbdulhamied/Distributed-Systems/README.md

 First, you have to start the database cluster:
 1. navigate to the directory of your clone.
-2. run `sudo docker-compose -p citus up`
+2. run `sudo docker-compose -p citus up` (Should run this first time only!)
-3. in a new terminal run `sudo docker-compose -p citus scale worker=5`
+3. in a new terminal run `sudo docker-compose -p citus scale worker=5` (Should run this first time only!)

 That's it now our cluster is running

 Then, you will have to start the ExpressJS server;
 1. navigate to the directory of your clone.
-2. run `npm i`
+2. run `npm i` (Should run this first time only!)
-3. run `npm start`
+3. run `npm start` (Every time to start the server)

 Now, the server is running too.

-Finally, you need to distribute the tables of the database:
+Finally, you need to distribute the tables of the database (Should run this first time only!):
 1. navigate to the directory of your clone.
 2. run `sudo docker exec -it citus_master psql -U postgres`
 3. run